-of the '600 patent do not encompass saRNA.23 Id. at 52.
-As support, Patent Owner cites the declaration of Dr. Geall (the sole inventor of Geall (Ex.
-1010)) submitted during prosecution of U.S. Patent Application No. 13/808,153, teaching that saRNA elicited RSV F IgGs in mice but mRNA at the same dose did not.
 Id. (citing Ex.
 2026, 406-407).
-Patent Owner argues that Petitioner fails to account for the differences between mRNA and saRNA and provides "no basis to conclude [that] a POSA would reasonably expect success with an mRNA-LNP composition encoding betacoronavirus spike protein 'forming a spike."
+Patent Owner argues that Petitioner fails to account for the differences between mRNA and saRNA and provides "no basis to conclude [that] a POSA would reasonably expect success with an mRNA-LNP composition encoding betacoronavirus spike protein 'forming a spike' and inducing an immune response to the S protein."
 Id. at 53.

 We do not find this persuasive for several reasons.
 First, we do not read Geall as limited to saRNA.
 For example, Geall broadly discloses that "[t]he invention involves in vivo delivery of RNA which encodes an immunogen."
 Ex.
 1010, 12:2.
-And Geall expressly describes selfamplifying RNA only as "preferred," implying that Geall also encompasses RNA that is not self-replicating.
-Id. at 12:6 ("Preferred +-stranded RNAs are self-replicating"); In re Susi, 440 F.2d at 446 n.3.
+And, Geall expressly describes selfamplifying RNA only as "preferred," implying that Geall also encompasses RNA that is not self-replicating.
+Id. at 12:6 ("Preferred+-stranded RNAs are self-replicating"); In re Susi, 440 F.2d at 446 n.3.
 Indeed, as noted by Dr. Griffin, Geall teaches that the RNA "can be translated without needing any intervening replication steps," which suggests that RNA amplification or replication is not strictly necessary for translation of the desired immunogen.
 Ex.
 1010, 12:4-5; Ex.
-1002 ¶ 72 n.115.
+1002 ¶ 72 n.117.